Skip to main content

 Step 2: Create an internal Iceberg table

 Create an internal Iceberg table using the ENGINE = iceberg clause.
 To create Iceberg tables, RisingWave needs to know which Iceberg CONNECTION to use (this connection contains both the object storage settings and the catalog settings).
-Choose one option below.
+Set the connection before creating the table — either for the current session or globally for all sessions.

 You can also define a partition strategy in the WITH clause to optimize query performance.